HasibulRupok/pic-reach/README.md

 # Pic-Reach

-Pic-Reach is a MERN (MongoDB, Express.js, React.js, Node.js) application designed to manage and store contact information of individuals, allowing users to perform CRUD (Create, Read, Update, Delete) operations.
+Pic-Reach is a MERN (MongoDB, Express.js, React.js, Node.js) application designed to manage and store the contact information of individuals, allowing users to perform CRUD (Create, Read, Update, Delete) operations.

 ## Features